hmeleiro/idealisto/README.md

+## WARNING:
+idealista has blocked this scraper.
+For the moment idealisto does not work.

 # What is idealisto?
 Idealisto is a web scrapper for the spanish real estate website [Idealista.com](https://www.idealista.com/).
 It downloads rent ads and creates a csv with the data.